xxyzzzq/quex/trunk/doc/source-old/buffer-access/intro.rst

    To avoid this, report one character less when using ``buffer_fill_region_finish``, or make sure that the terminating zero is not copied.

-TODO: Mention usage of 'BufferFiller*' constructor where the filler needs
+TODO: Mention usage of 'LexatomLoader*' constructor where the filler needs
       to be deleted manually.
 Or, better construct with (ByteLoader*)0.

 TODO: When 'reset' make sure that the right token is 'swapped' into the analyzer!